xapian/xapian/xapian-applications/omega/docs/overview.rst

 insensitive lookup for mappings specified with a lower-case extension, but you can set different handling for differently cased variants if you need to.

+You can add support for additional MIME content types (or override existing ones) using the ``--filter`` option - for example, if you wanted to handle files of MIME type ``application/octet-stream`` by running them through ``strings -n8``, you can pass the option ``--filter=application/octet-stream:'strings -n8'``.
+The filename of the file to be extracted will be appended to this command, separated by a space.
+The command needs to produce UTF-8 text output on stdout.

+You'll also need to tell omindex to map one or more extensions to ``application/octet-stream`` with ``--mime-type``.
+If you know of a reliable filter which can extract text from a file format which might be of interest to others, please let us know so we can consider including it as standard.

 The ``--duplicates`` option controls how omindex handles documents which map to a URL which is already in the database.
 The default (which can be